Black Friday has started at Macy’s — here are the best deals to shop now | CNN Underscored

 Jewelry and accessories

-Score some bling-bling this Black Friday when you take a whopping 76% off these 1/2 carat diamond stud earrings in 14k white, yellow or rose gold.
+Score some bling-bling this Black Friday when you take a whopping $700 off these 1/2 carat diamond stud earrings in 14-karat white, yellow or rose gold.

 Bulova Men’s Classic Silver-Tone Stainless Steel Watch ($175, originally $350; macys.com)

 If the man in your life is in search of a new watch, it’s hard to go wrong with this classic timepiece, now 50% off.
-Featuring a stainless steel band and black dial and three-hand quartz movement, it’s also water-resistant up to 100 meters.
+Featuring a stainless steel band, black dial and three-hand quartz movement, it’s also water-resistant up to 100 meters.

-Perfect for holiday parties, or, frankly, any day of the week, this shoulder bag comes with a chain and leather strap, snap closure, silver hardware and is expandable with plenty of pockets to hold all your essentials.
+Perfect for holiday parties, or, frankly, any day of the week, this shoulder bag comes with a chain and leather strap, snap closure and silver hardware and is expandable, with plenty of pockets to hold all your essentials.

-If you know someone who uses Zip-lock bags to pack travel items, this smart Dopp kit from Perry Ellis will surely be appreciated.
-Now half-off, it includes a handle, non-skid bottom, interior and exterior pockets and also comes with a pair of pocks and 3-ounce plastic bottles.
+If you know someone who uses ziplock bags to pack travel items, this smart Dopp kit from Perry Ellis will surely be appreciated.
+Now half off, it includes a handle, non-skid bottom, interior and exterior pockets and also comes with a pair of socks and 3-ounce plastic bottles.

 Levi’s Women’s Graphic Scarf ($17.70, originally $29.50; macys.com)